How to Pimp My Bitaxe

-We do not assume any liability for damage caused by improper handling of the Bitaxe during this upgrade.
+We are not liable for any damage caused by improper handling during the upgrade.

 1. Check the package contents